 Many of you know that I get a fair amount of people prospecting to me and I don’t mind it; in fact, I welcome it.
+It shows they’re going “to the top” in their efforts to gain B2B sales leads.

 While most outreach efforts are bad and some are downright comical, some fall into a category all on their own.
 It’s a category I like to call “Don’t be like this guy…”